matplotlib/matplotlib/doc/users/cheatsheets/matplotlib_for_matlab_users.rst

 Introduction
 ============

-If it is not obvious enough from its name, the Matplotlib was originally developped as a migration and improvement of the namesake MATLAB® plotting utilies in Python.
-Throughout its :doc:`/users/history`, lots of effort was made to  strike a resembling interface to MATLAB®.
-After more than a decade of development, Matplotlib has become a major part of the Python ecosystem.
-It grows far beyond its original purpose of a MATLAB® plotting emulater.
 This page is intended to be a reference for new matplotlib users who are coming from MATLAB®.
-It collects common mistakes and useful wisdoms to help the transition.

 .. raw:: html